LuukvE/Luuk-Accounts/README.md

 // POST /load
 const load = (cookie: string) => LoadResponse {
   // Find all users part of ownedGroups or their children
-  // If thisUser permissions include root-admin, find all permissions
+  // If thisUser permissions don't include root-admin, return response
+  // Find all non-expired objects that are not users or groups
   // return response
 };